AaravKhanduja/cse15l-lab-reports/lab1.md

 ![Image](cd-no-arg.png)\
-cd with no argument navigates you to the outermost directory.
+'cd' with no argument navigates you to the outermost directory.